 - may aid gut health

-Known as Indian ginseng, ashwagandha is also a multi-organ powerhouse.
+Known as Indian ginseng, ashwagandha is also a herbal powerhouse.

 - may boost immunity